anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 ---

-This is an (a great one, IMO) approach to architecting large React Native applications.
+This is an approach to architecting large React Native applications - a great one i suppose.

 Learning and building with React Native(RN) has been an interesting one to say the least, with the fast pace of innovation and changes in the ecosystem (don't forget, we're not at version 1.0 yet!).